CrowdStrike/ember-toucan-core/docs/components/radio-group-field/index.md

 ## Value and onChange

+Optional.

 To tie into the input event when a radio is clicked, provide `@onChange`. `@onChange` will return two arguments:

 1. the value from the target
 2. the raw event object

 A `@value` argument to the RadioGroupField is used to determine which of the radios is currently selected.
 When an `@onChange` event occurs, it's most common to update the `@value` argument to the newly selected value as shown in the example below.

 ```hbs
 <Form::Fields::RadioGroup